 "Guerrero Del Cielo?"

-Ulrich once explained to him -
+Alaric once explained in words to vague to understand -

 Ting!
 That's when the sword that saved his life came in.